 How it works

-We partner with local schools, organizations, and businesses to collect original artwork created by children ages 3 to 11.
+We partner with local schools, organizations, and businesses to create and collect original artwork created by children ages 3 to 12 ( We are also exploring limited opportunities for older youth to participate).
 Each piece is carefully curated and displayed in gallery-style settings to honor their creativity the way real art deserves to be honored.

 With family consent, the child’s artwork is displayed and made available for sponsorship.
-When someone chooses to sponsor an original art piece, 100% of the donation goes directly toward that child’s future through an educational savings account, such as a 529 plan.
+When someone chooses to sponsor an original art piece, 100% of the proceeds goes toward the young artist.

 To receive the funds, families must have a college savings plan in place or be willing to open one if and when their child’s artwork is sponsored.
 We’ll provide resources and guidance to help make the process simple.